MediaComem/docker-brownbag/README.md

 also deleted, unless it was committed to an image.

 The layers belonging to the image used as a base for your container are never modified–they are **read-only**.
+Docker uses a [union file system][union-fs] and a [copy-on-write strategy][cow] to make it work:

+* When you read a file, the union file system will look in all layers, from newest to oldest, and return the first version it finds.
-Docker uses a [union file system][union-fs] to make it work: when you write file in the top writable layer, the previous version(s) of the file in previous layers still exist, but are "hidden" by the file system; only the most recent version is seen.
+* When you write to a file, the union file system will look for an older version, copy it to the top writable layer, and modify that copied version.
+Previous version(s) of the file in older layers still exist, but are "hidden" by the file system; only the most recent version is seen.

 ![Docker: Sharing Layers](images/sharing-layers.jpg)